inus/firebird-export/README.md

 ----
 ## Quick start
-You will need a python 3 installation with virtualenv and pip and a Firebird (Interbase compatible)  `.fdb` database file (or a working Firebase server).
+You will need a python 3 installation with virtualenv and pip and a Firebird (Interbase compatible)  `.fdb` database file (or a working Firebird server).

 ```git clone https://github.com/inus/firebird-export.git
 virtualenv .VENV311